It's in our DNA.

 The Crossroads Regional Public Defender was the brain child of Victoria County Judge Ben Zeller, along with support from Refugio County Judge Gigi Poynter, Lavaca County Judge Keith Mudd, and Jackson County Judge Jill Sklar.
 These Judges recognized the twin benefits a public defender's office provides: 1. effective representation for the poor and 2. significant tax payer savings for their county constituents.

 At the request of these stakeholders, a planning study was performed by Kristin Meeks with the Texas Indigent Defense Commission (TIDC).
-This planning study documented serious savings opportunities and operational advantages over the current wheel systems used by many Texas counties.
-TIDC then approved a multi-million dollar improvement grant to start up the office.
+This planning study demonstrated serious savings opportunities and operational advantages over the current wheel systems used by many Texas counties.
+TIDC then approved a multi-million dollar improvement grant to start up a rural regional public defender's office.

 Subsequently the seven member oversight board conducted a far reaching search for its first Chief Public Defender, culminating in the hiring of Brian Watson on May 6th, 2024.
 A day that will live in...well, perhaps just in our annual reports, but it made quite a stir.
 Let's just say that we were born to fight.